-As of September 2024, St Benet's consists of 18 schools and 2,800 pupils.
+As of September 2024, St Benet's consists of 18 schools and 2,600 pupils, with three more schools due to join in spring 2025.
 It employs 300 staff.

 Clearly, there is the opportunity to make a positive difference in the communities we serve.
 Current chair Fred Corbett reflects that 'there is no doubt that working in the current educational field is very challenging but as always, the impact we can have is very rewarding.
 As Chair of the Trust I have felt that my influence and commitment has made a difference to the provision made for several thousand young people in recent years.
 Whilst the children come first there is no doubt that as chair you have to constantly remind yourself that we are a large employer, and the success of the children comes through the success of the adults.
 I have been proud to share some of the leadership of such an organisation that constantly strives to live by its very high standards in public life with such a strong Christian underpinning.'
 Immeasurably more than we can imagine - Ephesians 3:20.